rancher-sandbox/hypper/docs/design.md

 an `index.yaml` file.
 This file has metadata enabling some functionality that can't be duplicated with an OCI registry due to APIs not existing (e.g., search).
 To restore these features we are looking to put an index into an OCI registry.

+Hypper will enable you to store the `index.yaml` file in an OCI registry in a similar manner to an image or a chart.
+You will then be able to use it with normal repo commands (e.g., `helm repo add test oci://ghcr.io/mattfarina/repoexample`).

 ### Name As Chart Identifier